Moving Image Transfers

 - Don’t throw anything away!
 Are there notes on the can or in the container?
 Even after the transfer, films and videos should never be thrown away.
 If stored properly, they will always be a good back-up in case of loss of discs or digital files.

 - We can work on film or video of any subject.
 It does not have to be home movies or related to New England/Maine.
-Your payment for this work does help support Northeast Historic Film’s archival preservation activities.
+Your payment for this work helps support Northeast Historic Film’s archival preservation activities.

 - If you cannot come to NHF with your collection and you must ship, we have a couple of recommendations.
 Be sure to tape the film canisters closed.
 Pack all canisters, boxes, reels, and documents securely to keep the contents from shifting during shipping.
 Use a shipping service that tracks and allows you to insure your shipment such as FedEx or UPS.

 For additional information and estimates, contact us at 207-469-0924 or email Technical Services.